 Sheetal joined Envirosoft in January 2022 as an Environmental Analyst Intern and was promoted to Environmental Analyst in May.
 She recently joined our Implementation team and her current role is Implementation Specialist.
 She attended the University of Alberta and received a Bachelor of Science in civil engineering with an environmental engineering specialization.
 Sheetal is working towards her Master of Engineering at the University of Calgary, also with a specialization in environmental engineering.
-This month, Sheetal shared her a bit about our Implementation team, her education, and her hobbies.
+This month, Sheetal shared a bit about our Implementation team, her education, and her hobbies.

 Tell us a bit about your role.